 2008.
 The cradle was fitted, the fuel pipes were all attached and the original cab fuel tank was removed.
 A filler

 pipe was manufactured and this emerged discretely between the bed

 and the cab.
 The old filler on the side of the cab will soon be removed.

-After a test filling the tank was found to hold 21 UK gallons (about 28 US gallons).
-This was about twice the
+After a test filling the tank was found to hold 21 UK gallons (95L) (about 28 US gallons).
+The original "cab" tank

 Update June 09.
 Tank venting problems.